ChrisOlv/book_data_analysis/README.md

 Main steps :
 1. get info from the sqlite db
 2. prepare and clean data
-3. generate categories / sub categories from gpt4o llm
+3. generate categories / sub categories, year of release from gpt4o llm
-4. generate 2 parquet files : books and logs
+4. generate 3 parquet files into data_source_from_python : df_books, stats_lectures, df_book_updated

-# Power BI dashboard
-The report connect to the 2 parquets files + the excel "paper books" (#TODO : rename et format this file)
-## power query parameters :
-absolute path : define the path of the local repo on your machine.
-Change it when your change your machine

 # tuto

-## tuto first instal

-## tuto update data :
+## tuto install or update data :
 1. paste the statistics.sqlite3 file from your KO e-reader into the folder "sqlite/update"
-2. execute the script
+2. execute the script (it handle the first install and the update, with incremental update).

-#### duplicates book
-Ereader oftentimes create duplicate when you mess with calibre.
-To regroup books I use this method :
-DEPRECATED.
-#TODO : book cleaned once directly in the sql db

-### Update :
-overwrite the statistic.sqlite3 file from your e-reader. you can add paper book using the xls files (experimental)

-### Utilisation

-## Sujets en cours de dev
-Check out the github repo to get the backlog and inprogress tasks
+## vizualize data :
+streamlit run app2.py
+enjoy

-# OLD
+# OLD stuff
 The following items are no longer needed.
 They are kept here for history.

 ## Power BI :
+no longer used
 ### installation
 #### path
 relative path (book.xls & sqlite3) : the relative location of the local sources.
 Don't touch this. --> Technically, there is no need of these parameters, we can directly type the relative path in the query source.